YogPanjarale/astro-avionics/Notes.md

 sensorStatus &= ~LORA        // Set status to false sensorStatus ^= BMP          // Toggle status (sensorStatus & IMU) != 0    // Get if a status is true

+## Data being sent

+to e32 we can sent 56 bytes at 9600
+we send 42 char array.